thierbig/BG3UpscalerProxy/README.md

 - Access to Multi-Frame Generation (MFG) in addition to Frame Generation (FG)

 **Important:**
+- The modified mods files are designed for Nvidia GPUs series 4000/5000 because of DLSS4 MFG support
-- The modified mods files can **ONLY** be used with Vulkan as DX11 does not support DLSS4
+- These modified mods files can **ONLY** be used with Vulkan as DX11 does not support DLSS4
-- This project has been tested exclusively with Vulkan
+- FSR3 is untested and should only work with DX11 and with the original PureDark's mods file

 **Note:** You still need to purchase PureDark's plugin for authentication.

+## Known Issues

+- **MCM Menu Not Appearing Correctly**: The Mod Configuration Menu may not pop up correctly when using this proxy.
+Workaround: Set your MCM settings before installing this mod, then reload your game with this mod installed.
+- **Save File Images Not Rendering Correctly**: In-game save file images may not be properly rendered.
+This is only a visual issue and does not affect functionality.

 ## Troubleshooting